y-scope/log-archival-bench/Methodology.md

 ## Datasets

 **Structured logs** follow a predefined format, making them parseable, but their schema is not rigid.
-There log events usually have a few consistent fields (e.g., the event's timestamp and log level) but the rest may appear and disappear across each event.
+Their log events usually have a few consistent fields (e.g., the event's timestamp and log level) but the rest may appear and disappear across each event.
 For example, the `isInternalClient` and `timeoutMillis` fields are dynamic.

 Example: